vapoursynth/vapoursynth/doc/pythonreference.rst

       YUV4MPEG2 headers will be added when *y4m* is true.
       The current progress can be reported by passing a callback function of the form *func(current_frame, total_frames)* to *progress_update*.
       The *prefetch* argument is only for debugging purposes and should never need to be changed.

+.. py:class:: AlphaOutputNode

+      This class is returned by get_output.
+If a *alpha* was passed to set_output, *get_output* will return an object of this type.

+      .. py:attribute:: clip

+         A VideoNode-instance containing the color planes.

+      .. py:attribute:: alpha

+         A VideoNode-instance containing the alpha planes.

 .. py:class:: VideoFrame